jmabuin/matrix-market-suite/README.md

 	make

-Dependencies for this versions are only [mpich][6]
+Dependencies for this versions are only [openmpi][9]

-	sudo aptitude install mpich libmpich-dev
+	sudo aptitude install libopenmpi-dev openmpi-common openmpi-bin libopenmpi2

 # 5. Examples